 - Magic Skirt: Some of the skirts the girls wore in the later years were pretty tiny.

-- Boyfriend In Canada: Her made-up boyfriend George Glass
+- Girlfriend in Canada: Her made-up boyfriend George Glass.

 - I Just Want to Be Special: Most of her spotlight episodes were this trope

 - Meganekko: She gets glasses at some point and ends up getting contact lenses towards the end of the series.